Data and Analytics Customer Experience CRO / Experimentation

 Even when data is broadly trusted, it often isn't accessible to the people who need to act on it - in a form that makes action obvious.

-There's a specific failure mode here that's worth naming.
-An organisation invests in a data and analytics capability.
+There's a specific failure mode here: It starts when an organisation invests in a data and analytics capability.
 A team, internal or agency-side, produces regular reporting.
-The reports are thorough, accurate, and largely unread by the people with the authority to change what gets prioritised.
+The reports are thorough, accurate, and largely unread by the people with the authority to impact priorities.

-This isn't laziness or disengagement.
-It's a design failure.
-If the insight lives in a 40-slide monthly deck or a dashboard that requires training to interpret, it will only ever reach the people who already have the time and context to engage with it.
+If the insight from your data lives in a 40-slide monthly deck or a dashboard that requires training to interpret, it will only ever reach the people who already have the time and context to engage with it.
 Senior stakeholders, the ones who make resource decisions, need insight in a form that's fast, clear, and directly connected to a decision.

-The organisations that solve this don't produce better reports.
-They redesign the insight delivery mechanism entirely: shorter formats, clearer so-what framing, direct connection to backlog priorities.
+So you don't need 'better reports'.
+You need to redesign the insight delivery mechanism entirely: shorter formats, clearer so-what framing, direct connection to backlog priorities.
 The insight doesn't change.
 What changes is whether it reaches the right person in time to matter.

 The action gap

 The third and most structural problem is the gap between insight and action.
-Even when data is trusted and accessible, it frequently doesn't change what gets worked on.
+Even when data is trusted and accessible, it frequently doesn't impact how work is done.

-This happens for a variety of reasons.
-Prioritisation decisions have already been made for the quarter and there's no mechanism to revisit them in response to new data.
-The person who sees the insight doesn't have the authority to act on it.
-The backlog isn't structured in a way that makes acting on data straightforward.
+This happens for a variety of reasons: sometimes decisions have already been made for the quarter and there's no mechanism to revisit them in response to new data.
+Sometimes, the person who sees the insight doesn't have the authority to act on it.
+And sometimes the backlog isn't structured in a way that makes acting on data straightforward.
 Or the team is simply too busy executing existing commitments to create space for evidence-led re-prioritisation.

 The result is a pattern we see consistently: insight gets generated, noted, and filed.
 A month later, the same insight surfaces again.
 Then again.
-Eventually it either gets acted on through a separate strategic planning cycle, many months after it was first visible, or it doesn't get acted on at all.
+It might eventually be acted on through a separate strategic planning cycle, many months after it was first visible, or it might never be acted on at all.

 The experimentation gap

-There's a related problem worth addressing here, because it's directly connected to the data question: most enterprise digital organisations know they should be running more experiments, and most aren't.
+There's a related problem here that's directly connected to the data question: most enterprise digital organisations know they should be running more experiments, and most aren't.

 The organisations with genuinely mature experimentation programmes didn't get there by running more tests.
 They got there by building the infrastructure - cultural and operational - that makes evidence-based decision-making the path of least resistance.